G2CH/NebulaSSH/README.md

 3. Enter your API key and endpoint
 4. Supported providers: OpenAI, Azure OpenAI, or any OpenAI-compatible API

+### Security Settings

+Protect your sensitive connection data with these security features:

+#### Master Password
+1. On first launch, you'll be prompted to set a master password
+2. This password is used to encrypt your database and unlock the application
+3. Use a strong, memorable password - it cannot be recovered if forgotten

+#### Auto-lock Configuration
+1. Open Settings → Security
+2. Toggle auto-lock on/off
+3. When enabled, choose from:
+   - **5 minutes**: Lock after 5 minutes of inactivity
+   - **10 minutes**: Lock after 10 minutes of inactivity (default)
+   - **15 minutes**: Lock after 15 minutes of inactivity
+4. When disabled, the app will never auto-lock (master password still required on startup)

+#### Database Encryption
+- All connection data is encrypted using AES-256
+- Passwords are hashed with Argon2 for maximum security
+- Encryption key is derived from your master password

 ### Terminal Themes

 Choose from built-in themes or customize your own: